kyan/kyan-jukebox-js/README.md

 ## Development

+### Environment

+First, create a `.env` file in the root directory.
+Example vars can be found in the [`.env.example`](.env.example) file.
+At a minimum `WS_MOPIDY_URL`, `WS_MOPIDY_PORT` and `CLIENT_ID` values need to be defined.

+`WS_MOPIDY_URL` must point to an instance of Mopidy, for example [running locally on a Raspberry Pi](docs/mopidy_install.md).

+`CLIENT_ID` must be set to a valid Google app ID in order for any interaction with the app to be possible.

+The backend also uses the Spotify API directly for some tasks.
+If you need this you will need to copy the `SPOTIFY_ID` and `SPOTIFY_SECRET` vars from the `.env.example` file to `.env` and [update the creds to your own](https://developer.spotify.com/dashboard/applications).

+### Running the app

-You can run everything in `Docker`.
+From there, you can run everything in `Docker`.
 From the root of the repo, you just need to run:

 ```
 $ docker-compose up
 ```

-This will give you a give you a working client and API plus the perisistence layer.
-The client is available http://localhost:3001 running in dev mode, meaning any changes will cause the server to restart.
-By default the API will be talking to the live Mopidy instance in the office.
+This will give you a working client and API plus the persistence layer.
+The client is available at http://localhost:3001 running in dev mode, meaning any changes will cause the server to restart.

-Both the frontend and backend use ENVs for their confirguration.
-You can make changes to the defaults by updating the `docker-compose.yml` file.
-The backend also uses the Spotify API directly for some tasks.
-If you need this you will need to re-name the `.env.example` file to `.env` and update the creds to your own.

 ### Mopidy